go-colon/colon/docs/guide/swagger.md

 Flags:
   -h, --help   help for swagger

-Use "Colon swagger [command] --help" for more information about a command.
+Use "colon swagger [command] --help" for more information about a command.

 ```